 There is a common misconception that the majority of people being trafficked in the United States are undocumented immigrants.
 In reality, trafficking within the United States is happening largely to our very own citizens.
 According to Polaris, 1 in 7 of children reported to the National Center for Missing and Exploited Children became victims of sexual trafficking.
 Of this amount, 88 percent were coming out of the foster care system.

-The recent accusations against Jeffrey Epstein are opening up the conversation on domestic child trafficking.
-Epstein’s case is unique not in its details but instead in the amount of news coverage it is receiving.
+The accusations against Jeffrey Epstein are opening up the conversation on domestic child trafficking for sexual purposes.
+The Epstein case is unique not in its details but instead in the amount of news coverage it has received.
 Though trafficking stories may seldom reach the front page, unfortunately, cases of powerful individuals exploiting the vulnerable for sex are all too common.
 The Human Trafficking Hotline’s national statistics report showed that 66 percent of those trafficked were coerced through the methods of isolation, emotional abuse or economic abuse.

 1 in 7 children reported to the National Center for Missing and Exploited Children became victims of sexual trafficking